-- 1. We observed selected City Council and Utilities Board meeting minutes for compliance with Chapters 21, 372.13(6) and 380 of the Code of Iowa. - 2.
-We obtained an understanding of the City's and the Utilities' internal controls to determine if proper control procedures are in place and incompatible duties, from a control standpoint, are not performed by the same employee. - 3.
+- 1. We observed selected City Council meeting minutes for compliance with Chapters 21, 372.13(6) and 380 of the Code of Iowa. - 2.
+We obtained an understanding of the City's internal controls to determine if proper control procedures are in place and incompatible duties, from a control standpoint, are not performed by the same employee. - 3.
 We observed surety bond coverage for compliance with Chapter 64 of the Code of Iowa. - 4.
-We obtained and observed the City Clerk's and Utility Clerk's financial reports and selected bank reconciliations to determine whether the bank balances properly reconciled to the general ledger account balances and monthly financial reports provided to the City Council and the Utilities Board. - 5.
-We scanned the City's and the Utilities' funds for consistency with the City Finance Committee's recommended Uniform Chart of Accounts (COA) and to determine required funds and fund balances are properly maintained and accurately accounted for. - 6.
+We obtained and observed the City Clerk's financial reports and selected bank reconciliations to determine whether the bank balances properly reconciled to the general ledger account balances and monthly financial reports provided to the City Council. - 5.
+We scanned City funds for consistency with the City Finance Committee's recommended Uniform Chart of Accounts (COA) and to determine required funds and fund balances are properly maintained and accurately accounted for. - 6.
 We observed the City's fiscal year 2020 Annual Financial Report to determine whether it was completed and accurately reflects the City's financial information. - 7.
-We scanned investments to determine compliance with Chapter 12B of the Code of Iowa. - 8.
-We scanned depository resolutions, the City's and Utilities' investment policy and reporting of unclaimed property to the State of Iowa to determine compliance with Chapters 12C.2, 12B.10B and 556.1(12) of the Code of Iowa.
+The City had no investments. - 8.
+We scanned depository resolutions, the City's investment policy and reporting of unclaimed property to the State of Iowa to determine compliance with Chapters 12C.2, 12B.10B and 556.1(12) of the Code of Iowa.